SAND-Lab/MEA-NAP/docs/guide-for-new-users.rst

    <div style="margin-bottom: 20px;"></div>

 - **Figure formats:** Select one or more file formats for the plots that MEA-NAP produces.
 Options are .png (easy to view with web or picture browser), .svg (good for creating figures or presentations), and MATLAB format (.fig).
-For other image formats, see  :ref:`Guide for Advanced Users <https://analysis-pipeline.readthedocs.io/en/latest/guide-for-advanced-users.html>`.
+For other image formats, see Guide for Advanced Users.
 - **Do not compress SVG:** Leave checked to create SVG files suitable for creating figures.
 - **Display only one figure:** Leave checked to prevent MATLAB from creating separate figure windows for each figure as MEA-NAP runs.
 - **Raster Map Upper Percentile:** In Step 2, the firing rates for each MEA recording are plotted using the same scale from 0 Hz to this upper percentile of the maximum firing rates for the entire dataset.
 Enter an integer **value between 0 and 99.**